Hornbill-Docs/servicemanager-config/servicemanager-config/customize/intelligent-capture-designer.md

 A decision node inherits the outcomes from all of the preceding forms.
 For example, if you place a decision node after the [Request Details form](/servicemanager-config/customize/service-manager-capture-forms#request-details), you can change the path based on the information held in the Summary and Description fields.
 * Each decision node connector includes a *Goto if* statement that determines if that path will be taken.
-* To define the *Goto if* statement, you must first connect the decisino node to the next node in the workflow.
+* To define the *Goto if* statement, you must first connect the decision node to the next node in the workflow.
 * The first connector will automatically have the *Goto if* statement set to *No Match*.
 * Subsequent connectors will require a *Goto if* statement to be set up before the workflow can be validated.
 * Click on the connector's label to change the *Goto if* statement.